SugithaS/smart-expense-tracker/README.md

 # Smart Expense Tracker

-A web application to help users track their expenses, plan budgets, and manage finances efficiently.
+Smart Expense Tracker is a web application designed to help users monitor their spending, create budgets, and manage personal finances with ease and efficiency.